Skip to main content

 (3) The number of rehabilitation class hours for disabled pupils is defined separately.

-5. Separate regulations define the number of teaching / class hours for Religion or Ethics; Education for family life; National or Ethnic minority language, or Regional language, and National / ethnic minority history and culture; and Sports activities in sports classes or sports schools, or schools of sports championship.
+Separate regulations define the number of teaching or class hours for Religion or Ethics; Education for family life; National or Ethnic minority language, or the Regional language, and National or ethnic minority history and culture; and Sports activities in sports classes or sports schools, or schools of sports championship.

-For more information, see the annually updated Eurydice publication Recommended Annual Instruction Time in Full-time Compulsory Education in Europe 2022/23”.
+For further details, see the updated Eurydice publication Recommended Annual Instruction Time in Full-time Compulsory Education in Europe 2022/23”.

 Teaching methods and materials